eiffel-community/eiffel-intelligence/wiki/markdown/compatibility.md

 expected:<{"[queryResponseEntity":{}]}> but was:<{"[responseEntity":"[]"]}>

 ### Front-end: 1.0.2
-Compatible: ✅ Yes
+Compatible: ✅ Yes, minor Issue

 Notes:

 - Documentation is Agen based but it’s still functional since the jmespath reference to purl package instead of gav does not change subscription structure.

 ### Front-end: 1.0.3
-Compatible: ✅ Yes
+Compatible: ✅ Yes, minor Issue

 Notes: